For many years, autism was an “umbrella” diagnosis that covered:

 Pervasive developmental disorder, not otherwise specified (PDD-NOS)

 Childhood disintegrative disorder (CDD or Heller’s syndrome)

-This changed in 2013, with the publication of the fifth version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-The manual gives professionals the criteria needed to make a diagnosis.
+This changed in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 In the DSM-5, Asperger’s syndrome, PDD-NOS, and CDD are no longer listed as diagnoses.
 There is only one diagnosis of “autism spectrum disorder.”
 (Rett syndrome is now listed as a separate genetic disorder.)

 Autism isn’t a learning disability, but it can affect learning.